jeffsim/bluesky/README.md

 Fairly complete.
 The yardstick for bluesky is that a typical Win8/WinJS app works on the web without any changes except where the app relies on a non-cross-browser feature and a polyfill isn’t available (e.g. –ms-grid).
 We’ll be using the Win8 SDK samples as a proving ground for the near-term future.
 There will be things that just plain never work (e.g. hybrid apps).
 ## How much of bluesky is new code?
 All of it.  bluesky is written from scratch, and shares precisely 0 lines of code with Microsoft’s WinJS.
-## All new code, huh; how're the bugs?
-They're fine, thanks.
-Bluesky is sitting at around 100% code coverage.
 ## How do I run the tests?
 Open bluesky.sln in Visual Studio, set the BlueskyTests project as the startup project, and press F5 (or just open Tests/BlueskyTests.sln and hit F5).

 Alternatively, if you'd like to run the tests without downloading anything, you can run the Tests by browsing to here: http://tests.bluesky.io/testharness/testharness.html.
 ## Can I see it in action?
-You can view the Win8 SDK "FlipView" sample running in bluesky here: http://flipView.bluesky.io.
+You can view all of the currently ported Win8 SDK samples and Visual Studio templates here: http://sampleBrowser.bluesky.io.

-You can also see the Visual 2012 "Grid Application" WinJS template app here: http://gridApp.bluesky.io.

 Another option is to view the Tests running on the web; you can do that here: http://tests.bluesky.io/testharness/testharness.html.
 If you really want to hurt your brain, do it on an iPad.
 ## How do I use the API?